MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-live-weather-data.md

     The first thing we'll do is ensure that when an attendee clicks on the globe, the displays of the weather data are refreshed.

-1. In the App.cs file, find the first "Paste code here" commented located inside the `StartAsync()` method.
+1. In the App.cs file, find the first "Paste code here" comment located inside the `StartAsync()` method.

     ![__________________________________](../../../media/mesh-201/135-paste-code-for-weather-station.png)